The 5 Stages of Success: How to Realize the Full Potential of Your Practice

 How can you be as or even more successful than Jennifer?

 We’ve mapped out ideas for growth for each stage, to help you climb the mountain of success with your audiology practice and in turn reap a mountain of rewards.

 5 Stages of Success

 Stage 1: Startup

 In the startup phase, you personally do everything!
 That includes answering the phone, scheduling appointments, seeing patients, and even licking envelopes.
-Yes, it takes a lot of work to start a medical practice, but the biggest mistake most startup practice owners make is the following.
+Yes, it takes a lot of work to start a audiology practice, but the biggest mistake most startup practice owners make is the following.

 All too often we talk to practice owners in the startup phase who’ve spent their last dime setting up their office and are ready to help patients but forgot three essential elements of their growth plan.